minion057/pytorch-pycm-template/README.md

 ## License
 ---
 This project is licensed under the MIT License.
-See  LICENSE for more details
+See [`docs/LICENSE`](docs/LICENSE) for more details.
 <br>

 ## Acknowledgements